erran/EMCShodanClient/README.md

 Before you can use this Objective-C library to connect to the SHODAN API, you need to have an API key [from SHODAN](http://www.shodanhq.com/api_doc).

-Create and initialize an instance of the WebAPI class:
+Create and initialize an instance of the ECShodanClient class:

 ```objective-c
 #import "ECShodanClient.h"